A combination of cross-subject learning and traditional single-subject learning

 This means part of the curriculum is learnt through topics that embrace a variety of subjects while other aspects of the curriculum are taught through traditional classes to make sure students cover everything they need to prepare them for their GCSEs.
 They are not forced to think in boxes but openly and freely; being encouraged to express their thoughts and feelings.
 Even when being assessed students are given points for creativity, originality, interconnected thinking and expressing complex emotions and ideas.

 The cross-subject curriculum is planned by all the teachers together and taught as a whole.
 Each teacher is aware of what the others are doing and every effort is made to connect the learning in one classroom to that of another.
 The teachers themselves broaden and deepen their practice by linking their subject to others and excitement of learning is spread all around the school.
 This collaborative approach to planning, teaching, assessing and evaluating allows us to be holistic in the true sense of the word as it is genuinely a whole school approach.

-An example of a cross subject study topic for Year 7 would be:
+An example of a cross subject study topic would be:

 Science: carbohydrates, proteins, fats.
 Molecules.
 The digestive system.